Timber Frame vs. Log Homes

 Timber Frame vs. Log Home: Interiors

 Timber frame and log homes both emphasize the beauty of wood as a building material and both offer wide-open living spaces within the structure’s strong walls, but timber frame homes offer aesthetic flexibility that log homes simply cannot.
-The interior of a timber frame home allows for more customization than is possible with a log home, thanks to fact the walls and roof are attached to the frame.
+The interior of a timber frame home allows for more customization than is possible with a log home, thanks to the fact the walls and roof are attached to the frame.
 Whereas, in a log home, the logs are the walls, both inside and out.

 Learn more about the opportunity to customize the materials and details of your timber frame home’s interiors to fit your specific style here.